-In fiscal 2021, the Company recognized a pretax impairment charge of \$9.6 related to operating lease right-of-use assets in connection with its plan to cease use of certain leased office space in New York City and consolidate into its company-owned New York headquarters building and its plan to permanently close 13 of its 54 book fair warehouses in the U.S. as part of a branch consolidation project.
+In fiscal 2024, the Company recognized a pretax impairment charge of \$3.9 related to operating lease right-of-use assets in connection with the cease use of certain leased office space in the U.S. and Canada as part of the Company's efforts to rightsize its real estate footprint to reduce occupancy costs.
 Refer to Note 4, "Asset Write Down", for further discussion regarding the impairment.